karmadev/Techcase/README.md

 You are free to setup the project in any way you see fit but the requirements are as follows:

-* Use React (and Redux if you want to)
+* Use React (and Redux if you want to).
-* Use a modern version of JavaScript (ECMAScript 6 at least)
+* Use a modern version of JavaScript (ECMAScript 6 at least).
-* Add docs so we know how to run the example
+* Add docs so we know how to run the example.
-* Add comments whenever you're making an assumption
+* Add comments whenever you're making an assumption.

 Whenever something is unclear, make assumptions.
 How you deal with those are also part of the challenge :).